Cthulahoop/BeatBot/README.md

 BeatBot
 =======

 BeatBot is an Arduino based project created by Ric Ewing for the MakerHaus Arduino for Kids class.
 This was a combined hardware and software class aimed at kids age 12+ to build a handheld lo-fi synthesizer/sequencer and virtual pet.

+In addition to the BeatBot sketch there is also the 'bot_test' sketch which can be used as a diagnostic tool for the physical project build.

-Components
+Hardware Components
 ----------
 I sourced the components for this project primarily from Adafruit, Jameco and Alphatronix.
 The following components were used: